Super Bowl IV: First quarter

-The Vikings began the game by receiving the opening kickoff and marching from their own 20-yard line to the Kansas City 39-yard line with Kapp completing his first two passes for 36 yards.
-Kapp's next pass was also a completion but running back Bill Brown was slowed by linebacker Bobby Bell, then brought down by left defensive end Mays for a yard loss to make it third down, on which Kapp failed to connect with tight end John Beasley.
+The Vikings began the game by receiving the opening kickoff and marching from their own 20-yard line to the Kansas City 39-yard line with quarterback Joe Kapp completing his first two passes for 36 yards.
+Kapp's next pass was also a completion, but running back Bill Brown was slowed by linebacker Bobby Bell, then brought down by defensive end Jerry Mays for a 1-yard loss to make it third down, on which Kapp failed to connect with tight end John Beasley.
 Minnesota rushed for only 6 yards on the drive and chose to punt.
 The Chiefs then drove 42 yards in eight plays.
-Included was a 20-yard reception by wide receiver Frank Pitts after Vikings defensive back Ed Sharockman gambled trying to make an interception.
+Included was a 20-yard reception by wide receiver Frank Pitts after Vikings cornerback Ed Sharockman gambled trying to make an interception.
 Kansas City then scored on placekicker Jan Stenerud's Super Bowl record 48-yard field goal.
-This record would stand for 24 years until broken by Steve Christie in Super Bowl XXVIII.
-(According to Dawson, the Vikings were shocked that the Chiefs would attempt a 48-yard field goal.
+This record stood for 24 years until broken by Steve Christie in Super Bowl XXVIII.
+(According to Dawson, the Vikings were shocked that the Chiefs attempted a 48-yard field goal.
 Stenerud was among the first soccer-style placekickers in professional football.
 The others included brothers Charlie and Pete Gogolak.
 The soccer-style placekickers used the instep of the foot while the conventional professional football placekickers kicked straight on with their toes.
 "Stenerud was a major factor," Dawson said.)
-Minnesota then managed to reach midfield on its next drive, but chose to punt again.
+Minnesota then managed to reach midfield on their next drive, which was even aided by a roughing the kicker penalty on Chiefs linebacker Bob Stein during a punt from their own 25-yard line, but could not get in scoring position and were forced to punt again.

-On the first play of their ensuing drive, Dawson threw a 20-yard completion to Pitts, followed by a 9-yard pass to wide receiver Otis Taylor.
+On the first play of the Chiefs' ensuing drive, Dawson threw a 20-yard completion to Pitts, followed by a 9-yard pass to wide receiver Otis Taylor, to get to midfield before the end of the quarter.